-We meet in Cordoba to welcome you to your Fresco Tour's Vacation.
-After a short orientation meeting, we take to the streets to see the one-time cultural capital of the Western World, Cordoba.
-Here our local guide will lead us through the fascinating Mezquita started in the 8th-century.
-Its mesmerizing forest of pillars capped with horseshoe arches and the interestingly placed 16th century Cathedral create a truly unique contrast.
+We meet in Córdoba and welcome you to your Fresco Tours Vacation.
+After a short orientation meeting, we take to the streets to see the one-time cultural capital of the Western World, Córdoba.
+Here our local guide will lead us through the fascinating Mezquita, started in the 8th-century.
+Its mesmerizing forest of pillars capped with horseshoe arches and its uniquely integrated 16th century Cathedral create an unforgettable contrast.

-La Subbética, the Heart of AndaluciaSleep: Cordoba / Walking: 8 miles
+La Subbética, the Heart of AndalucíaSleep: Granada / Walking: 12 KMs or 7 miles

-Strolling the Sierra NevadaSleep: Granada / Walking: 10 miles
+Strolling the Sierra NevadaSleep: Granada / Walking: 13 KMs or 8 miles

-After a day of city walking, we are back in our boots and go for some fresh air in the Sierra Nevada, Europe's second highest mountain range behind the Alps.
+After a day of city walking, we slip back in our boots for some fresh air in the Sierra Nevada, Europe's second highest mountain range after the Alps.
 As we stick to the foothills of the lower valleys, we will be able to contemplate the magnificent views of this rugged and extensive National Park.
-As a reward from our hike, we return to Granada for an evening of shopping and tapas!
+As a reward for our hike, we return to Granada for an evening of shopping and delicious tapas!

-Leaving the White Villages, we come to the spectacular Costa de la Luz, lesser known than the Costa del Sol, this area is less commercial and still has the charm of tiny fishing villages!
-We start our morning with a coastal walk that starts from the light house of Conil and takes us along protected pine forests to tiny little coves and secluded beaches.
-Here we may catch the glimpse of a little fishing boat headed out for sardines or anchovies, just as they have been doing for centuries!
-In the evening, we rest our tired legs with a glass of light white wine while admiring the sunset on the shore!
+Hopping in the van, we head to the spectacular Costa de la Luz, lesser known than the Costa del Sol, this area is less commercial and still has the charm of tiny fishing villages.
+We start the day with a coastal walk that takes us through protected pine forests.
+Here we may catch the glimpse of a little fishing boat heading out for sardines or anchovies, just as they have been doing for centuries!
+In the evening, we rest our tired legs with a glass of light white wine!

 Day 10: SevillaThe End